tmzint/lived/README.md

 can get Managed in an object contained in an Activity that extends the ActivityLifecycleManager trait.

 ### FragmentLike traits
-ActivityLike, Creatable, CreateViewable, Attachable, Startable, Resumable, ActivityCreatedable, Detachable, DestroyViewable, Pausable, Stoppable and Destroyable are traits that can get Managed in an object contained in an Fragment that extends the FragmentLifecycleManager trait.
+FragmentLike, ActivityLike, Creatable, CreateViewable, Attachable, Startable, Resumable, ActivityCreatedable, Detachable, DestroyViewable, Pausable, Stoppable and Destroyable are traits that can get Managed in an object contained in an Fragment that extends the FragmentLifecycleManager trait.

 Example:
 ------